stablekernel/aqueduct/doc/db/executing_queries.md

 When executing a query that returns model objects (i.e., insert, update and fetch queries), you may configure which properties are actually fetched for each instance.
 Every entity has a set of `defaultProperties`.
 If you do not specify exactly which properties to be fetched, these an instance will have all of the properties in its entity's `defaultProperties` set in its `backingMap`.

-The default properties of an entity are all attributes declared in the persistent type that do not explicitly have the `omitByDefault` `AttributeHint` set to true and all `InverseRelationship` properties.
+The default properties of an entity are all attributes declared in the persistent type that do not explicitly have the `omitByDefault` `ColumnAttributes` set to true and all `InverseRelationship` properties.
 (In other words, every actual column on the corresponding database table that you haven't specifically marked to be ignored.)
 Transient properties are never included in `defaultProperties`, as they are not actually fetched from a database.

 Properties like a hashed password and salt are likely candidates to be marked as `omitByDefault`, as you don't typically want to return that information in an HTTP response body.
 Marking a attribute as such frees you from having to exclude it each time you create a `Query`.